Article: Astronaut program helps uni student shoot for the stars

 By 2050, the government expects 80 per cent of the workforce to hold a tertiary qualification, up fro...

-Tunnelling tradies exposed to 200 times the safe amount of silica in metro construction
+Article: Tunnelling tradies exposed to 200 times the safe amount of silica in metro construction

 The Australian Workers Union (AWU) has raised serious concerns about hazardous silica dust exposure during the construction of Sydney’s Metro train service.